 Despite how perfectly our night ended, our adventure didn’t begin so well.

 422km across Vancouver Island

-We started the day in Tofino, driving along the windy, gorgeous road of Highway 4 and cutting across the tip of Vancouver Island by taking the Pacific Marine Road.
+We started the day in Tofino and drove along the windy, gorgeous road of Highway 4 before cutting across the tip of Vancouver Island by taking the Pacific Marine Road.
 It’s an active logging road, but it was so well maintained we would never have guessed.
-The drive was beautiful, bringing us through temperate rainforests and along the coast, but after hours of driving, we became restless.
+The drive was beautiful and brought us through temperate rainforests and along the coast.
+But after hours of driving, we became restless.
 We stopped at Botanical Beach to stretch our legs and explore the beautiful tide pools the area is known for.
 We lost service and as we continued towards Mystic Beach, it didn’t come back.

 In fact, we didn’t have service the entire time we explored the west coast of Vancouver Island.
 After relying so heavily on Google Maps our entire roadtrip, it was disconcerting to suddenly have no directions.
 There’s only one road down the coast though, so we figured it would be hard to miss Mystic Beach.